-The student, working closely with the capstone committee chair, will develop a presentation of the project.
-The student is not permitted to submit an abstract to the meeting/conference organizer without the review and approval of the capstone committee chair.
-The project may be presented at the annual ETSU Research Forum (March/April) and/or submitted/presented at a professional meeting approved by the chair.
+The student, working closely with the capstone project mentor, will develop a presentation of the project.
+The student is not permitted to submit an abstract to the meeting/conference organizer without the review and approval of the mentor.
+The project may be presented at the annual ETSU Research Forum (March/April) and/or submitted/presented at a professional meeting approved by the mentor.
 Meetings where the project may be presented include (but are not limited to) the conferences of the following professional organizations:

 Organization Abstract Meeting

 ETSU Research Forum Feb/March March/April

 Acoustical Society of America January/July May/Nov

 American Academy of Audiology November April

 American Auditory Society December Feb/March

 American Balance Society October Feb/March

-American Speech-Language Hearing April November
+ASHA April November

 Assoc. for Research in Otolaryngology October February

 Tennessee Academy of Audiology April October